NOAA-Big-Data-Program/bdp-data-docs/OFS/README.md

-Where lOFS is lhofs, lmofs, loofs or lsofs and BB is 00, 06, 12 or 18.
+Where lOFS is LOOFS or LSOFS and BB is 00, 06, 12 or 18.